7 Lessons I Learned From Growing a Cut Flower Patch

 2. Save Seeds You Don’t Use

-Some seed packets have more seeds than my 72-cell tray allowed and I sowed all of them in additional trays.
+Some seed packets have more seeds than a 72-cell tray allowed and I originally sowed all of them in additional trays because I didn’t want to go through the hassle of saving (and it is not a hassle btw, I just got it in my head).

 3. Plan the Flower Patch Garden

-Because I had some issues with several groundhogs this year, all of my dahlias will be planted inside the picket fence and have their own quad.
+Because I had some issues with several groundhogs in the past, all of my dahlias will be planted better protected in my gardens moving forward.

-I’d move my zinnias to the back of the garden.
-And plant my snapdragons and larkspur towards the front.
+I’ve also learned that I prefer certain flowers like zinnias in the back of the garden and with snapdragons and larkspur towards the front.

-Not to mention, I would stake those better.
+Not to mention, I would stake each of those better.
 (More on that next.)

 Start staking plants when they are small and first put them in the ground.
-It’s much easier to do at that time.
+It’s much easier to do at that time than waiting to do it when they are full grown, mature, and start to fall over.

-And before you know it, those plants will grow big and need it.
+And before you know it, those cutting garden flowers will grow big and need it.

 If you stake too late, plants will fall over onto each other and will be tough to recover.
 Other plants like snapdragons and gladiolas won’t grow upright if not staked early enough.